Am I In The Right Place?

-It is important note that private relationships DO NOT fall under the protection of The Saskatchewan Human Rights Code, 2018.
+It is important note that private relationships DO NOT fall under the protection of the Code.
 In order for your complaint to fall under the Code, you must answer yes to both of the questions above.
-A human rights complaint must include one of the grounds protected by the Code AND must occur in one of the designated “public” areas.
+A human rights complaint must include one of the characteristics protected by the Code AND must occur in one of the designated “public” areas.

 If you answered YES to both questions, you may have reasonable grounds for filing a human rights complaint.

-Before continuing with your complaint, however, please review the information below:
+Before you attempt to file a complaint, however, please review the information below: